FRidh/python-on-nix/tutorial.md

     $ nix-shell -p python35Packages.numpy python35Packages.toolz

-opens a Nix shell from which you can launch the Python interpreter
+opens a Nix shell which has available the requested packages and dependencies.
+Now you can launch the Python interpreter (which is itself a dependency)

     [nix-shell:~] python3